godotengine/godot-docs/classes/class_particles.rst

 - :ref:`AABB<class_AABB>` **capture_aabb** **(** **)** const

-Returns the bounding box that contains all the particles that are active in the current frame.
+Returns the axis-aligned bounding box that contains all the particles that are active in the current frame.

 .. _class_Particles_method_restart: